stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/iterable-object.md

 display-name: "Iterable"

 source-type: "saas"
-docs-name: "iterable" # This should be whatever integration.name is.
+docs-name: "iterable-core" # This should be whatever integration.name is.
 Ex: LinkedIn Ads is linkedin-ads

 property-description: ""
 ## Used to create a description for the object that doesn't adhere to the standard in _developers/connect/api/documentation/api-form-properties.html